precice/openfoam-adapter/docs/config.md

 which is the main preCICE configuration file.
 The `preciceConfig` can be a path and needs to be wrapped with quotation marks.

 The list `modules` can contain `CHT`, `FSI`, or/and `FF` (separated by space).
-Each module provides some fields common in the respective type of simulation, and fields from different modules can be combined.
+Each module provides some data fields common in the respective type of simulation, and data fields from different modules can be combined by selecting multiple modules.
 For example, this is a valid combination: `modules (CHT FF);`.

 In the `interfaces`, we specify the coupling interfaces (here only one).